nike-clone-sdc-dr-oettenger/Ryan-canvas/README.md

 # Deploying Service Instance
 - follow this to install node: https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-up-node-on-ec2-instance.html
 - sudo yum install git
+- clone repo into the instance
 - ssh into the instance and start the server
+- increase open file limit if necessary ulimit -n 50000

 # Loaderio
 - download the loaderio key (will be a .txt file) and save in /client/dist folder